Style Your Space with Plants & Pots

 1. Mix interesting or engaging containers with living plants to add a focal point.
 Using different sized pots and complementary colors, group three plants together.
 Try to make one of the three larger to break up the visual look.
 Everything is better in groups of three.

 2. Embrace simplicity.
-Pair a simple but sizable plant frond with a clean, clear, or decorative vase.
-Try a monstera leaf with its beautiful shape and cutouts or a similar cutting from a larger plant.
-If your space is limited, take a cutting from your pothos or other green plant and place it in an interesting vessel.
-The focus is on the interesting shapes, color, and simplicity of the pairing.
+Pair a tall plant frond with a clean, clear, or decorative vase.
+Try a Monstera leaf with its beautiful shape and cutouts or a similar cutting from a larger plant.
+If your space is limited, take a cutting from your Pothos or other green plant and place it in a vessel.
+The focus is on t shapes, color, and simplicity of the pairing.

 3. Add a terrarium to your world.
 Easy to make and maintain, a terrarium in your home is not only a focal point, but it is also a world within your world.
 From simple to the more elaborate, terrariums offer a beautiful addition, and they need little attention.
-The soil and plants in a terrarium release moisture or vapor, which is captured on the glass walls and trickles back into the soil, essentially watering itself.
+The plants in a terrarium release moisture or vapor which is captured on the glass walls where it trickles back down into the soil, essentially watering itself.
 They require limited amounts of water and are beautiful to view.
-Plus, like other house plants, terrariums help reduce stress and anxiety and add some style to your home or office.
+Plus, like other house plants, terrariums help reduce stress and anxiety and add style to your home or office.

 4. Add style with patterns and interesting materials.
-Containers and pots can add a wonderful addition to your style tool chest.
+Plant containers can add visual interest to your style tool chest.
 Think about a ceramic glaze or geometric pattern, leather, or terrazzo.
 Add stripes or color block patterns.
-In every choice you make, think about how the pot or container's construction material also can add to the look and feel of your personal space.
+The pot or container's construction material also can add to the look and feel of your personal space.

 5. Embrace your ceiling.
 That’s right.
 Don’t shy away from hanging plants in your home decor efforts.
-Use hanging planters to display a captivating plant adjacent to a window or glass door.
+Use hanging planters to display a plant adjacent to a window or glass door.
 Bright light plants thrive on the indirect bright light, so put your home or office windows to work as a home for your houseplant.
 Be sure to check them regularly in a warmer, humid environment as they may need to receive more regular watering.
-Below is a selection of hanging planters from Capra.
-The straps are braided leather, and the pots are a resin enhancing their durability.
-Explore more planters and pots online.
+Explore more hanging planters and pots in our online store.

 7. Create a focal point.
 Group pots or containers of the same color to create a focal point.
 On a shelf, table, or the floor, a collection of similar colored pots will add calm to your space and relax.
 Try grouping several white or cream pots with different plants of various sizes.
 You will quickly see the appeal.

-9. Embrace the sculptural shapes of plants, particularly those of the succulent variety or air plants that require a minimal amount of attention.
-The colors and shapes of succulents vary greatly and are all unique and interesting visually.
+9. Embrace the sculptural shapes of plants, particularly those of the succulent variety or air plants, which require very little attention.
+The colors and shapes of succulents vary greatly, and they are all unique and exciting visually.
 The trick with succulents is not to overwater them.
 Once a month is usually enough.

 10. Aim for interesting.
-One of the more interesting plant categories worth exploring is air plants.
-You can’t go wrong, adding a few of these to your space with their unique shapes, sizes, and colors.
+One of the more exciting plant categories worth exploring is air plants.
+You can’t go wrong with adding a few of these to your space.
+Also easy to maintain with unique shapes, sizes, and colors.
 From the symmetrical spiral of the Xerographica to the colorful Tillandsia Cyanea, air plants are living sculptures that will add visual interest to your space.
 In a clear glass terrarium or displayed in one of the geometric air plant hangers on a table group, a collection of air plants will thrive in low light or bright light.
 Just soak them in some water once a week, and that is it.
 No other nurturing is needed.

 11. Add a plant stand.
 One of the more exciting additions to the plant world is the new variety of plant stands available to help display a plant in a home or office.
-Plant stands or a grouping of plant stands, can help anchor a room and provide a visual focal point.
-They also add height, allowing for the display of plants closer to a seating area or near a piece of furniture, bringing the plant closer to eye height when sitting.
+Plant stands or a grouping of plant stands can help anchor a room and provide a visual focal point.
+They also add height, allowing for d plants closer to a seating area or near a piece of furniture, bringing the plant closer to eye height when sitting.
 We have an entire collection of unique plant stands online and in our Hillcrest store.

 12. Pick unique plants.
-Houseplants come in various shapes and sizes, colors, and light preferences providing numerous opportunities to pick something unusual and interesting.
-The shape of the Monstera deliciosa leaves with their splits and holes makes it a popular choice among plant lovers.
+Houseplants come in various shapes and sizes, colors, and light preferences providing numerous opportunities to pick something unusual and exciting.
+The Monstera deliciosa leaves, with their splits and holes, make it a popular choice among plant lovers.
 Or consider the easy-to-maintain Aloe Vera plant in a unique container for a warm sunny spot in your home.

-The point is that various plant options can offer visual interest with their color, shape, and size.
+Various plant options can offer visual interest with their color, shape, and size.
 Be daring!
 Approach your selection with an eye to your home's location, the mood you are trying to create.
-If you are looking for sleek, clean, and a more contemporary feel, then a sansevieria is a perfect choice.
-A popular tall anchor plant is a must, and you can’t go wrong with the Fiddle Leaf Ficus or a Bird of Paradise.
-Or for an urban jungle scene, add a few hanging pothos plants to the mix or a hoya plant and watch how fast their shoots grow.
+If you are looking for a sleek, clean, and modern feel, then a Sansevieria is perfect.
+A popular tall anchor plant is a must, and you can't go wrong with the Fiddle Leaf Ficus or a Bird of Paradise.
+Or, for an urban jungle scene, add a Pothos plant to the mix or a hanging container with a Hoya and watch how fast the shoots grow down to the ground.